Budgeting for vacation can be tricky, especially in a city with so many options.

 If you’re on a tight budget, it’s a good idea to eat at home or eat street food at least once a day.
 Don’t let that once be lunch!

-At lunchtime, you’ll find some of the city’s best deals in the form of the formule, a fixed-price meal with one, two or three courses.
+At lunchtime in Paris, you’ll find some of the city’s best deals in the form of the formule, a fixed-price meal with one, two or three courses.
 Served strictly between 12 p. m and 3 p. m, the formule will usually be written on a chalkboard, changed daily, and cost under €25 for three courses.
 If you simply want the plat du jour, or dish of the day, it will cost around €15.

 Dinner can be more expensive, with the majority of restaurants serving a cheaper plat du jour only at lunch.
 Main courses will start around €20, and that’s not including a drink.